snchz46/ASM_ROS2_Team_Project_2025/README.md

-# 🤖 ASM ROS2 TEAM PROJECT 2025
+# 🤖 Automotive Systems Master Project 2025: ADMIT14 ROS 2
-> A guide by Samuel Sanchez
+> A guide by Samuel Sanchez, Master student at Hochschule Esslingen
-##  ROS 2 Guide
+##  Repository guide

-Welcome to this practical and compact guide about ROS 2.
+Welcome to this practical and compact guide about ROS 2 and how to implement and integrate an RPLiDAR and a Stereo Camera on a NVIDIA Jetson Nano.

 Click on the sections below to navigate through each topic.

 ## Table of Contents